chrishefele/blog/_pages/about.md

 ---
 Hello, I'm Chris Hefele.
 Welcome!

 I'm an engineer in the greater NYC area.
-If you're here to find out more about me, check out [LinkedIn](https://www.linkedin.com/in/christopherhefele/) or [Twitter](https://twitter.com/ChrisHefele).
+If you're here to find out more about me, you can check out [LinkedIn](https://www.linkedin.com/in/christopherhefele/) or [Twitter](https://twitter.com/ChrisHefele).

-This site is intended to be a landing spot for items that I think are interesting, plus thoughts that won't fit in a tweet.
+This site is intended to be a landing spot for items that I think are interesting.
+Stay tuned!